[vc_row][vc_column][vc_column_text]Reading Time: 1.5 Minutes

 Ever been able to pump out a paper for school in just a few hours before its due?
 Low-level stress was a major factor in making that possible.

 Chronic stress, however, is clearly unhealthy both psychologically and physically.
-It leads to confusion, inaction, has an actual negative physical affect on us, and ultimately can potentially result in depression and insomnia.
+It leads to confusion, inaction, has an actual negative physical effect on us, and ultimately can potentially result in depression and insomnia.

 Most of the time we’re completely illogical about whatever is making us feel stressed.
 Taking the time to separate from your jumbled and negative thoughts and emotions by putting them on paper will help you see more clearly that stress is not the answer.